 Do you wake up every morning feeling as tired and stressed out as the night before?
 Is the thought of getting ready for the office itself completely demotivating?
 With a heavy workload, insensitive higher-ups, and irresponsive subordinates around, are you one of those troubled souls who dread going to work?
 If yes, just step back for a moment and take a look at the situation sans self-pity.
 You are ignoring the writing on the wall: “What you allow is what will continue”.

-‘What You Allow is What Will Continue’ – What does this phrase mean?
+‘What You Allow is What Will Continue’ – Meaning

 We can see there is a reason these seven words & self-worth go hand in hand.
 We can’t change the behavior of others but we can change the way we respond and accept their behavior.
 ‘What You Allow is What Will Continue’ means you have to love and respect yourself enough so that you can discontinue, reject, refuse, anything that you should no longer allow in your life – including people.